COVID-19 Vaccinations in York Region

 I don’t drive anymore, how can I get to my vaccination appointment?

-Residents 65+ who require transportation assistance for a vaccine appointment can call YRT Mobility On-Request directly at 1-866-744-1119 to arrange a ride.
+Residents 65+ who require transportation assistance for a vaccine appointment can also call YRT Mobility On-Request directly at 1-866-744-1119 to arrange a ride.
 Interpretation services are available.

 There are also other transportation services offered by community organizations such as (CHATS, Carefirst, Routes, Pinkcars.ca) you may be eligible for.
 For a complete list of community transportation options, call 211 or visit 211central.ca